VirtoCommerce/vc-module-price-export-import/docs/index.md

 #### User exports all prices from the filtered price list
 1. The user opens price list blade, Filtered pricelines
 2. The user clicks the “Export” icon
-3. The system opens “Simple export dialog screen” with the text “NN prices will be exported”
+3. The system opens “Price export dialog screen” with the text “NN prices will be exported”
 4. User confirms export
 5. The system opens the processing blade where the link appears when the processing is finished
 6. The user clicks the link